Juanp-co/almaserver/README.md

     # Access to documentation in the broswer
     http://localhost:9000/apidoc or https://api.url.com/apidoc

+## To merge in main's branch:

+NOTE: Is required run previously the `yarn add` or `npm install` to install the necessary dependencies.

+To must run the following commands before to do merge in `main` branch.

+    # Run precommit - This check syntax, generate documentation and generate the
+    $ npm run precommit

+    # Add changes
+    $ git add .

+    # Add description commit
+    $ git commit -m "YOUR DESCRIPTION"

+_**Precomit** command run the following commands_: `npm run lint && npm run docs && npm run clean && tsc -p ./`

+Check the `package.json` file to more information.

 ## Required migrations

 Execute the following command to generate test data.